hyperkai/django-blog/s3-blog/README.md

 ---

 ## You have to do for settings.py for 2 deployments:
-aws-blog / django_project / settings.py
+s3-blog / django_project / settings.py

 ===